Article

 – Mason Wilder

-3. The Importance of Continuous Monitoring
+3. Continuous Monitoring Is Key

 Companies can no longer rely on periodic audits or manual reviews to detect fraud; they must implement real-time monitoring systems.
 From activity and event monitoring to transaction monitoring and the detection of money laundering, the velocity and speed of fraudsters today necessitate effective tactics that operate without a lag.
 Continuous monitoring allows companies to stay vigilant and responsive, reducing the time it takes to detect and mitigate fraud.